PRIVACY STATEMENT: PROTECTION OF YOUR PERSONAL DATA

 - Where to find more detailed information

-This privacy statement explains the reason for the processing, the way we collect, handle and ensure protection of all personal data provided, how that information is used and what rights you may exercise in relation to your personal data.
+This privacy statement explains the reason for the processing of your personal data, the way we collect, handle and ensure protection of all personal data provided, how that information is used and what rights you may exercise in relation to your personal data.
 It also specifies the contact details of the responsible Data Controller with whom you may exercise your rights, the Data Protection Officer and the European Data Protection Supervisor.

-This privacy statement concerns the delivery of training services, including face-to-face trainings, webinars and eLearning events, by a Consortium of organisations led by Fondazione punto.sud (hereinafter the Consortium) in implementation of the framework contract ECHO/A2/SER/2018/03 for the supply of training and support services to the Directorate-General for Civil Protection and Humanitarian Aid Operations (DG ECHO), hereinafter referred to as the operating DG.
+This privacy statement concerns the delivery of training and helpdesk services, including face-to-face trainings, webinars and eLearning events, by a Consortium of organisations led by Fondazione punto.sud (hereinafter the Consortium) in implementation of framework contract ECHO/A2/SER/2018/03 for the supply of training and support services to the Directorate-General for Civil Protection and Humanitarian Aid Operations (DG ECHO).

-In order to carry out this processing operation only data necessary for the organisation and management of training services and for sending the DG ECHO Flash (newsletter), such as gender, nationality, name and country of the Organisation, position, your country office, email of your reference person at HQ.
+In order to carry out this processing operation only data necessary for the organisation and management of training and helpdesk services and for sending the DG ECHO Flash (newsletter), such as gender, nationality, name and country of the Organisation, position, your country office, email of your reference person at HQ.

 Personal data is kept as long as its processing is necessary for the organisation and management of the training events.
 All personal data will generally be deleted from databases 10 years after the last action in relation to this training.
 Reports containing personal data will be archived according to the relevant Commission legal framework.

-All data in electronic format are stored on the servers of the Consortium providing the training services and its service providers (Docebo SPA and Kudu srl.
-Benefit Corporation).
-These operations abide by the Commission's security decisions and provisions established by the Directorate of Security for this kind of servers and services and/or of its contractor organising the training.
+All personal data in electronic format are stored on the servers of the Consortium providing the training and helpdesk services and its service providers (Docebo SPA and Kudu srl Benefit Corporation).
+All processing operations are carried out pursuant to Commission Decision (EU, Euratom) 2017/46 of 10 January 2017 on the security of communication and information systems in the European Commission.

-The Commission’s external contractors are bound by a specific contractual clause for any processing operations of your data on behalf of the Commission, and by the confidentiality obligations deriving from the transposition of the General Data Protection Regulation in the EU Member States (‘GDPR’ (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).
+The Commission’s contractors are bound by a specific contractual clause for any processing operations of your data on behalf of the Commission, and by the confidentiality obligations deriving from the transposition of the General Data Protection Regulation in the EU Member States (‘GDPR’ (EU) 2016/679).

 Access to your personal data is provided to the Commission staff responsible for carrying out this processing operation, to authorised staff according to the “need to know” principle.
 Such staff abide by statutory, and when required, additional confidentiality agreements.
 Consortium members also have access to your data.
 Other participants in the training events do not have access to the personal data you have disclosed.